An interview with Marek Hornych, Innovation Navigator at Air Bank.

 Every project I have worked on has given me a lot.
 Each one of them was different.
 I can definitely recall the first project, which was relatively large.
 The goal was to find a brand new value for customers, and we did not have a clear assignment or direction we wanted to take.
 Thanks to this I got to know the dynamics, how everything works, how people react and how everyone in the team is different.

-They had the opportunity to meet the customer, get to know customer’s issues and they consider important.
+They had the opportunity to meet the customer, get to know their issues and what they consider important.
 This is quite fundamental, because they could suddenly empathize with the customer and work with that empathy.
 The second thing is that innovation projects are in general a certain motivation in themselves.
 People are involved in something from its inception.
 This makes their work more diverse, and they have the opportunity to participate in something that makes sense and is important for them.

 I think we are able to inspire others.
 At the same time we all feel obliged to abide by the bank’s values and to keep our customers satisfied.
 That is not always easy to combine.